MSc in Evidence-Based Health Care (Teaching and Education)

 - Developing Online Education and Resources.

-You will then choose an additional two modules from the following options:
+You will then choose an additional two modules from the following options currently available:

 - Introduction to Study Design and Research Methods